Pumpkin Spice Cold Foam: Starbucks Copycat Recipe

 I have always been obsessed with pumpkin-flavored treats.
 Anything with pumpkin and I will try it!
 The only time I couldn't stand the flavor was during my pregnancy.
 However, now that I'm not pregnant anymore, I find myself craving it again.

-The only problem is that buying pumpkin drinks from Starbucks can be pretty expensive, especially if you are returning for more.
-Not to mention, they are often packed with unnecessary sugar, leaving you feeling lethargic and bloated.
-I wanted to create my own version of the popular Starbucks pumpkin cream cold foam drink that was lighter, made with simple ingredients, and wouldn't break the bank.
+As much as I love indulging in pumpkin-flavored drinks during the fall season, there’s one big downside: the cost.
+The truth is that buying pumpkin drinks from Starbucks can be pretty expensive, especially if you are returning for more.
+Not to mention, they are often packed with sugary syrups, leaving you feeling lethargic and bloated.
+I wanted to create my own version of the popular Starbucks drink that was lighter, made with simple ingredients, and wouldn't break the bank.

 Starbucks Version vs. My Version